semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 commonly used for sending notifications, collecting test results, and submitting metrics.

-For example, to submit pipeline duration metrics and publish test results, you would define the after pipeline with the following YAML snippet:
+For example, to submit pipeline duration metrics and to publish test results, you would define the after pipeline with the following YAML snippet:

 ``` yaml